gcpjedi/google-k8s-workshop-v2/modules/13-secure-container-images.md

     "debconf"
     ```

 There are less then 287 items in the list.
 Where are all the others?
 GCP API paginates the output so there is only a limited number of items in each page.
-If there are more items in the list the output has `nextPageToken` item.
-You may repeatedly query the results using the `pageToken` parameter until get all items.
+If there are more items in the list the output has a `nextPageToken` item.
+You may repeatedly query the results using the `pageToken` parameter until you get all items.
 This exercise requires writing code so we omit it from the workshop.

-## Redeploy the cluster with Binary Authorization enabled
+## Redeploy the Cluster with Binary Authorization Enabled

-1. Enable binary auth API.
+1. Enable the binary auth API

     ```shell
     gcloud services enable binaryauthorization.googleapis.com
     ```

-1. Create a cluster with binary API enabled
+1. Create a cluster with the binary API enabled

     ```shell
     gcloud beta container clusters create \